-Fermented foods come in many different forms so there’s sure to be one you’ll love: Yogurt, kefir, creme fraiche, kombucha, tempeh, sauerkraut, and my favorite, raw cheese.
-If you’re brave, give natto from Japan, or kimchi from Korea a try.
+There are a variety of fermented foods to choose from: Yogurt, kefir, creme fraiche, kombucha, tempeh, sauerkraut, and my favorite, raw cheese.
+If you’re brave, give Japanese natto, or Korean kimchi a try.
 Bubbies is famous for making a great-tasting sauerkraut.
 Kombucha is a popular ferment, and one that is gaining in popularity.
-You’ll need a scoby to make your own kombucha.
-Watch the video below to learn how to make your own scoby from scratch.
+You’ll need a scoby to make your kombucha.
+Watch the video below to learn how to make your own from scratch.

 3. Nuts And Seeds

 Nuts and seeds are one of the best sources of healthy fat.
 They’re also loaded with fiber, and are one of the best snack foods out there.
-The fatty acids in nuts and seeds are anti-inflammatory, and contain B vitamins, magnesium, zinc, and vitamin E. Vitamin E is an antioxidant, and helps in skin repair.
-Zinc is important for many functions in the body, and helps treat acne.
+The fatty acids in nuts and seeds are anti-inflammatory, and contain B vitamins, magnesium, zinc, and vitamin E. Vitamin E is an antioxidant and helps to repair the skin.
+Zinc is important for many functions in the body, and plays a role in reducing acne.

 Seafood is a great source of protein, boasts an impressive nutritional profile, and is loaded with omega-3 fatty acids.
 There are all sorts of ways you can enjoy fish.
 Bake a salmon fillet for Sunday dinner, pack a tuna sandwich for lunch, throw some shrimp on your salad, or make a cozy clam chowder.

-Healthy oils soothe the skin, making it softer and less dry.
-Nourishing oils include coconut oil, olive oil, avocado oil, and flaxseed oil.
+Healthy oils soothe the skin, make it softer and reduce dryness.
+Moisturizing oils include coconut oil, olive oil, avocado oil, and flaxseed oil.
 I also love macadamia nut oil.
 Coconut, avocado, and macadamia nut oils all have high smoke points so you don’t have to worry about them hydrogenating when cooking.
 I use olive oil for sauteéing on low heat, or mix it with red wine vinegar to make a zippy salad dressing.

-Oils contain fatty acids, which hydrate the skin, and protect against photoaging and wrinkles.
+Oils contain fatty acids, which hydrate, and protect against photo-aging and wrinkles.
 They’re also good sources of antioxidants, like vitamin E, that reduce swelling and inflammation.
 Coconut oil is an amazing topical moisturizer, and is purported to be good for acne, eczema, and psoriasis.